 As villages become larger and purchasing power increases, the same goes for the collective opportunities and political incentives to build infrastructure, roads and water channels, etc. In this part of the world, they currently have basic needs for roads and water supplies of various kinds, but in the long term, there are other issues to consider, like healthcare, supporting education, culture, etc.

 This way of working, where Better Globe’s contribution is part of the engine of this continuous change through BGF, ultimately leads to sustainable communities.
-Since our model is based on business activities carried out by our customers, by their own initiative, it becomes a sustainable system that allows us to provide help to self-help.
-And because our customers get two trees, they profit when they purchase the donation package.
-In other words, we have made it economically viable for our customers to make a sustained difference in Africa with our unique social change product.
+Since our model is based on business activities, it becomes a sustainable system that allows us to provide help to self-help.

 Community Based Organizations (CBOs)